openrewrite/rewrite-docs/reference/recipes/java/migrate/lombok/updatelomboktojava17.md

-# Update Lombok dependency to a Java 17 compatible version
+# Migrate Lombok to a Java 17 compatible version

+**org.openrewrite.java.migrate.lombok.UpdateLombokToJava17**
-**org.openrewrite.java.migrate.lombok.UpdateLombokToJava17** _Update Lombok dependency to a version that is compatible with Java 17._
+_Update Lombok dependency to a version that is compatible with Java 17 and migrate experimental Lombok types that have been promoted._

 ### Tags